 When burning, always check the weather first.

-A major cause of debris burn wildfires is not obtaining a permit and burning with improper weather conditions.
+A major cause of debris burn wildfires is not following Ga code section 12-6-90 and burning with improper weather conditions.
 Changing conditions and wind make it easier for embers to fly and fires to spread.
 Pay attention to the weather forecast and make special note of low humidity levels and wind speed.
 GFC has a staff meteorologist and provides online assistance with fire weather forecasts and fire safety information.

 Debris burning is Georgia’s #1 cause of wildfire.

 Debris burning accounts for over 50 percent of all wildfires in the state.
 Debris burning is categorized into different types:

 - Yard leaf piles – the most common cause of wildfires

 - Forestry site preparation

 - Construction land clearing

 - Escaped prescribed burning

 Some outdoor burning requires a burn permit and/or notification.
 The burning of household garbage is prohibited and not permitted by GFC.